Azure/aks-engine/docs/topics/kubernetes-developers.md

 export REGISTRY=<your-docker-registry>
 hack/dev-push-hyperkube.sh
 ```
 For VERSION, we recommend that you provide a value which would help you identify the build of kubernetes.
-The value is VERSION will be used as tag for your custom hyperkube image.
+The value VERSION will be used as a tag for your custom hyperkube image.

 (It's convenient to put these steps into a script.)